ECIP 1112: Olympia Treasury Contract Source

 • Ronin Network

-Routes EIP-1559 BASEFEE to a DAO-controlled treasury supporting Axie Infinity infrastructure.
+Redirects EIP-1559 BASEFEE to a DAO-controlled treasury for infrastructure, grants, and validator incentives.

 • Celo (Layer 1)